assantos/eon_simulator/README.md

 ### Installing

-It requires: python 2.7, networkx 1.10, numpy
+It requires: python 2.7, networkx 1.10, numpy, simpy 2.2

 ### Run the simulator